Mutant Vehicle Operator’s Handbook (MV FAQ)

 2. Application Review

 • The Application Reviews consist of three rounds.
-In each round, the DMV Review Teams will focus on selecting and the vehicles that most clearly meet or exceed the Mutant Vehicle criteria.
-Any vehicles which meet the criteria but to a lesser degree will be moved to a subsequent round.
+In each round, the DMV Review Teams focus on selecting the vehicles that most clearly meet or exceed the Mutant Vehicle criteria.
+Any vehicles which meet the criteria but to a lesser degree will be moved to the next round.
 We expect that approximately 50% of our Mutant Vehicle invites will come in the first round.
 Another 25% in the second round and the final 25% in the 3rd round.

 • If the consensus of the review team is that the vehicle clearly meets/exceeds the MV criteria, the Mutant Vehicle will be invited in the current round.